denisftw/s2gen/README.md

 This is a simple static site generator written in Scala for my web-site [appliedscala.com](http://appliedscala.com/).
 It uses Freemarker as a template engine and assumes that you write the content in Markdown.
 The generator supports the monitor mode, comes with an embedded Web server and stays completely unopinionated about organizing front-end assets.

-It should work well on any operating system provided that it has JRE8 is installed.
+It should work well on any operating system provided that JRE8 is installed.

 ## Getting started